millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide300.md

     https://swiftobjectstorage.<**region_name**>.oraclecloud.com/v1/<**tenant_name**>/<**bucket_name**>/<**file_name**>

 In this example, the region name is us-ashburn-1, the tenant name is dbayard00, and the bucket name is ADWCLab.
+So the URL of the chan_v3.dat file is:  https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dbayard00/ADWCLab/chan_v3.dat.
 Yours might be different.
-So the URL of the chan_v3.dat file is:  https://swiftobjectstorage.us-ashburn-1.oraclecloud.com/v1/dbayard00/ADWCLab/chan_v3.dat

 ![](images/300/ConstructURLs.png)